 - Post out a pack of information for you to pass onto them

 - Email you details about deaf-friendly activities for you to forward onto them

 If you cannot make contact directly or if you are concerned about the clubs ability to include your child then provide us with the name, phone number and email address of the leader and we can make contact on your behalf.

 Find a deaf-friendly event or deaf-friendly club

-Have a look at the Find deaf-friendly activities near you pages for details of clubs and organisations that have signed up to the deaf-friendly pledge in your area.
-Click the image below:
+Have a look at the Find deaf-friendly activities near you pages for details of clubs and organisations that we have worked with.

 Deaf-friendly party games

 The National Deaf Children's Society have some tips on including deaf children in party games and making party games deaf-friendly.

 Have a look at the Tips for including deaf children in party games page.